Train Biped Robot to Walk Using Reinforcement Learning Agents

 rlDDPGAgentOptions (Reinforcement Learning Toolbox).

-For more information on creating a deep neural network value function representation, see Create Policy and Value Function Representations (Reinforcement Learning Toolbox).
+For more information on creating a deep neural network value function representation, see Create Policies and Value Functions (Reinforcement Learning Toolbox).
 For an example that creates neural networks for DDPG agents, see Train DDPG Agent to Control Double Integrator System (Reinforcement Learning Toolbox).

 A TD3 agent approximates the long-term reward given observations and actions using two critic value function representations.
 A TD3 agent decides which action to take given observations using an actor representation.
 The structure of the actor and critic networks used for this agent are the same as the ones used for DDPG agent.